-1. Significant accounting policies
+1. Material accounting policy information

 The principal accounting policies adopted in the preparation of the financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.

 New or amended Accounting Standards and Interpretations adopted